dokozero/okcolor/README.md

 The plugin doesn't support shapes with multiple colors and if you select one, the plugin will take the first color of the list (from the bottom).

-Note that the hues in OkColor doesn't map the ones of HSL/HSB in Figma, for example here 0º doesn't mean pure red.
+Note that the hues in OkColor don't map the ones of HSL/HSB in Figma, for example here 0º doesn't mean pure red.

 It also doesn't support shapes with gradient colors, but you can for example change the color of a shape with a solid fill and a gradient stroke.

 Finally, keep in mind that OkHSL and OkHSV are made for the sRGB gamut, technically they will still work if Figma is in “Unmanaged” mode and you have a P3 screen, but for more precise P3 work you can use for example [oklch.com](https://oklch.com/), which is also based on the work of OkHSL/OkHSV creator.

 ## Links
-This plugin use the rendering and color conversion functions ([source code](https://github.com/bottosson/bottosson.github.io/tree/master/misc/colorpicker)) made by Björn Ottosson.
+This plugin uses the rendering and color conversion functions ([source code](https://github.com/bottosson/bottosson.github.io/tree/master/misc/colorpicker)) made by Björn Ottosson.

 To know more about uniform color spaces, I recommend checking his original article: [Oksvh and Okhsl](https://bottosson.github.io/posts/colorpicker/).
 You can also try this online app made by the same author to easily compare different color pickers: [Interactive color picker comparison](https://bottosson.github.io/misc/colorpicker/).